Lore Spotlight: Panacea

 With this diversity of mind comes diversity of intent.
 Dozens of small followings professing any manner of beliefs or doctrine use Panacea as a staging point to lead their believers deeper into the jungle, returning only for supplies from the outside world.

 This is not to say the remaining population is small.
 The settlement at its height in the middle decades of the Uprising Era is as vibrant and chaotic as any proper city’s seedy underbelly, given the strongest form of government around is a vizier who barely reports back to The Auric.
 This loose agreement allows the main factions to stay out of one another’s way so long as tributes to the Auric in spice and timber are met.
-Otherwise, the mercenary companies, trade guilds, and criminal cartels who’ve settled at the mouth of the river have free rein.
+Otherwise, the mercenary companies, trade guilds, and criminal cartels who’ve settled at the mouth of the river have free rein, sending fortunes back to their headquarters in cities like Mundi.

 The network of colonies that radiate outward from the main settlement have since become known as The Panacean Communes.
 To survive, each commune is nestled in wooden huts suspended hundreds of feet up in the canopy, far above the fanged and poisonous predators lurking on the jungle floor.
 Winding spiral staircases ascend to the great boughs where families carve dwellings into the bounty of wood, entire villages springing up in a single side of a mighty kopak tree.